-The Soft & Beautiful Impressionism Auguste Renoir Paintings
+The Soft & Beautiful Impressionism Pierre Auguste Renoir Paintings

-Auguste Renoir paintings are distinguishable by his use of bright colors, cheery subjects and bold lines.
+Pierre-Auguste Renoir paintings are distinguishable by his use of bright colors, cheery subjects and his softness.

 Together with these young artists, they founded the Impressionist movement.
 Their painting style depicted subjects and landscapes naturally.
 Their philosophy was to paint outdoors (en plein-air) and not within a confined studio.
 This was considered somewhat radical in the 19th century!